fls-bioinformatics-core/auto_process_ngs/docs/source/overview.rst

 follows:

 * **(Sequencing) run**: the primary sequencing data (i.e.
-  Bcl files) produced by a run of a sequencer
+  BCL files) produced by a run of a sequencer
 * **Analysis directory**: the top-level directory which holds the outputs from ``auto_process`` when processing data from a sequencing run
-* **Analysis project**: a subdirectory of an analysis directory which holds the FASTQs and QC outputs for a set of samples (aka a *project*) from the sequencing run; there can be multiple analysis projects within a single analysis directory
+* **Analysis project**: a subdirectory of an analysis directory which holds the Fastqs and QC outputs for a set of samples (aka a *project*) from the sequencing run; there can be multiple analysis projects within a single analysis directory